 - Inside the mouth (including the tongue, floor of the mouth, and the hard part of the roof of the mouth)

 - The middle part of the throat (also called oropharynx, which includes the back of the wall of mouth, the base of the tongue, the tonsils and the soft part of the roof of the mouth)

 The less common sites of nose, mouth, and throat cancers are:

 - The hollow spaces located in the bones around the nose (paranasal sinuses)

 - The lower part of the throat (hypopharynx)

 - The salivary glands

-Symptoms are vary, depend on where the cancer is located.
-Common symptoms of nose, mouth and throat includes hoarseness, lump in the neck, painful open sore or a growth in the mouth and difficult in swallowing result in weight loss.
+Symptoms vary, depend on where the cancer is located.
+Common symptoms of nose, mouth, and throat cancer include hoarseness, a lump in the neck, painful open sore or a growth in the mouth, difficulty in swallowing and weight loss.
 Sometimes red or white patches (erythroplakia or leukoplakia) in the mouth may be the early signs.